Data Privacy and Security Policy

 - We collect personal data (as outlined above) or non-personal data (such as IP addresses, pages accessed on our website etc.)

-- We collect information about the people we assist (beneficiaries), volunteers, supporters, donors and employees.
+- We collect information about volunteers, supporters, donors and employees.

 - We collect and process information to provide our services or goods, to provide information, to fundraise and gain support for our public benefit work, for administration, research and for the prevention and detection of crime.

 - We only collect the information that we need or that is useful to us to provide the best possible service.

 - We will only collect and use the minimum amount of data for the above purpose.